POSTS TAGGED: Sony Ericsson Xperia Arc

 It is very important to mention here that nothing, yes i repeat NOTHING was possible without the awe

 Posted August 22, 2012 at 07:00 am by jerdog

 Sony has been one of the most proactive handset manufacturers as of late in releasing updates to their Android handsets, as we reported earlier this year.
 Now they’re rolling out firmware updates for the Xperia arc, Xperia arc S, Xperia neo, Xperia neo V, Xperia mini, Xperia pro, Xperia active and Xperia ray beginning this week.
 They had this to say on their Xperia Blog:

 Starting from this week, Xperia arc, Xperia arc S, Xperia neo, Xperia neo V, Xperia mini, Xperia pro, Xperia active and Xperia ray will receive a new Ice Cream Sandwich software update that comes with bug fixes, performance tweaks and other improvements.

-Xperia mini pro, Xperia neo L and Live with Walkman are next up, and will start to receive their serving over the next few weeks.
+Xperia mini pro, Xperia neo L and Live with Walkman are next up, and will start

 The Sony Xperia line up has been rather busy in recent weeks.
 With the Xperia S lock screen being ported to five other Xperia devices and ICS AOKP getting ported to 16 Xperia devices, users have had a lot to do with their Xperia devices.
 The trend doesn’t seem to be stopping any time soon, as over half a dozen Xperia devices now have CM10 ports.
 Specifically, the Sony Xperia Ray, Sony Xperia Neo/NeoV, Sony Xperia Arc/Arc S/Pro, and the Xperia S.